meilisearch/specifications/README.md

 To be merged, a specification pull-request should follow the given rules:

 - It must be approved as described in the [Review State](#review-state) section.
-- It must be branched on a given `release-vX.X.X` branch.
+- The PR must point to the right `release-vX.X.X` branch.
 - It must be tagged with:
   - A `vX.X.X` tag indicating in which release the described changes will be introduced.
   - A `QX:YYYY` tag indicating in which quarter and year the described changes will be introduced.